flenniken/collections/readme.md

 The config file is used by the website and the login-flow script so they know how to communicate with AWS Cognito.

-You create the config file with the writeCognitoConfig option.
+You create the config file with cognito as shown below.
 It reads the pool information from AWS.

 ~~~
 # docker container
-scripts/cognito —writeCognitoConfig collections-pool
+scripts/cognito —w collections-pool
 ~~~

 ## Login-flow Script

-You use login-flow script to manually step through the website login process and decode tokens.
+You use login-flow script to manually step through and debug the website login process and decode tokens.

 ~~~
 # docker container